-The CGI is a personalised measure to explore the impact of an illness and treatment on caregiver quality of life (QoL).
-It is a three-step process and has been successfully used in patients affected by other cancers and other illnesses, but not previously with caregivers.
+We are developing the Caregiver Generated Index as a personalised measure to explore how an illness and its treatment can affect the areas of life most important to an individual caregiver.
+It is a three-step process which has previously been used successfully with patients affected by cancers and other illnesses.